100% Irish Owned for 50 Years - Licence No. TA0054

 Bordeaux is a port city on the Garonne river, in the South-west of France.
 Not only is it one of the country's largest cities, but it is also steeped in history.
 In fact, Bordeaux has the second highest number of preserved buildings in France (behind Paris), and the historic centre of the city is a UNESCO world heritage site.

-Bordeaux is a city which has something for everyone.
+Bordeaux is a city with something to offer for everyone.
 There is so much history, landmarks, and children’s activities throughout the city which makes it a suitable holiday destination for families and couples of all ages.

 Bordeaux is a family friendly city.
 Kids will love a visit to the Cap sciences building, home to many tremendous exhibits which will stir children’s interest for science!

-The city is a shopping haven for visitors.
-In fact, Bordeaux is home to the longest shopping street in Europe (Rue de St. Catherines).
+This city is a shopping haven for visitors; in fact, Bordeaux is home to the longest shopping street in Europe, Rue de St. Catherines.
 When on this street you will find plenty of both international and French chains selling the finest clothing and products!

-The Bordeaux wine festival takes place annually in mid-June.
-As Bordeaux is one of the biggest wine hubs in France, this festival is one of the most important events of the year.
-During this festival there are many events taking place, and visitors can taste some of the best wine in both Bordeaux, and the entire world.
+The Bordeaux Wine Festival takes place annually in mid-June.
+Bordeaux is one of the biggest wine hubs in France, so this festival is very important for the city.
+During the festival there are many events taking place, and visitors can taste some of the best wine not only in Bordeaux but in the entire world!